 - 3.1 Savings are required from the housing related support budget (formerly the Supporting People Grant) as measures to enable the Council to deliver a balanced budget.
-The proposed savings have been built into the Council's financial plans for 2012/13. - 3.2 On 21st February 2012, Cabinet agreed the strategic approach to be taken to realise the savings.
-It also agreed that the remaining funding would be focused on four types of services that will focus on supporting and complementing the statutory responsibilities of key partners and meeting the objectives set out in the Derby Plan.
+The proposed savings have been built into the Council's financial plans for 2012/13. - 3.2 As part of the original budget setting process during the Autumn of 2011, the Adults, Health & Housing Commission considered all savings proposals.
+In relation to the proposals for the housing related support programme, Cabinet requested that further information be provided to Scrutiny once more detailed plans have been formulated.
+A final report is due back at Cabinet on the 12th September, following the public consultation and completion of Equality Impact assessments.